MaoZiming/papers/7-datacenter/76-sprite.md

 * Some states cannot be transferred:
   * Frame buffer associated with a display **(stay with source device)**
-  * I/O device (OS can arrange for output requests to be passed back from the process to device)
+  * **I/O device** (OS can arrange for output requests to be passed back from the process to device)
-  * Message channel (require changing sender and receiver addresses)
+  * **Message channel** (require changing sender and receiver addresses)

-* An approach based entirely on forwarding kenrel calls or forwarding messages does not work.
+* An approach based entirely on forwarding kernel calls or forwarding messages does not work.
   * Some services must be necessarily provided on the machine where a process is executing: e.g., page table
   * Cost.
 If a service is availabile locally on the *remote machine*, that's much faster.